DeividasJas/Product-Landing-Page/README.md

-# VanillaJs-project

-im using a parcel bundler so i could access all imports from glide library
+Welcome to Landing Page

+Create this responsive website page as my coding interview task for Impact Brands.

+How to start this project:
+npm i
-npm run start to start dev envirominet npm run scss to change styles
+npm run dev
+npm run scss

-Added short transition to scale up subscribe and scale section
+To rename product go to index.js and input desired name into createFooterContainer() and   createSliderContainer()

+Technologies used:
+HTML, SCSS, JavaScript, node, glidejs, vite

+Made by Deividas Jasas